ebellempire/curatescape_utility/README.md

 This script _also_ assumes the latest tag corresponds to the latest production release.
 Again, pull requests welcome.

+Lastly, but _importantly_, this script deletes the contents of the robots.txt file to ensure that social media previews are able to display images.
+Run the script after core updates to ensure that social media crawlers can access the files directory.
+If you have customized your robots.txt file, you will need to restore those customizations after running the script

+# maintenance

 You might want to occasionally remove the `curatescape_utlity` directory, which can get pretty big from always checking out the latest tag.
 Just run `rm -rf curatescape_utlity` as needed.